20 best restaurants in Austin

 Tatsu Aikawa and Takuya Matsumoto dreamt up the concept for Ramen Tatsu-ya after living in Los Angeles and Japan, two cities where authentic ramen shops are as common as they are delicious.
 With Ramen Tatsu-ya, they have absolutely seduced Austin with their classic approach to ramen.
 The rich, aromatic broth is time- and labor-intensive, and the fresh noodles, created in partnership with L.A.-based noodle maker Keisuke-san, are shipped in weekly.
 Order the tonkotsu original (creamy pork bone broth, chashu pork, marinated soft boiled egg, mushrooms, scallions) and a side order of sweet-and-sour yodas (sauteed brussels sprouts tossed in apricot vinegar and curry)—a perfectly acidic accompaniment to the rich ramen.

-On weekends, there is almost always a wait at Bufalina.
-So be prepared.
+There is usually a wait at Bufalina, but it's always worth it.
 Half of the seating in the small, industrial space is communal, which can be brutal if your tablemates get their pizza first.
 Each Neapolitan pie is cooked very quickly in a wood-fired oven imported from Italy; the crust is crisp, slightly charred and arrives on the table with just the right amount of chewiness.
-The philosophy on toppings here is truly Italian, in a less is more sense.
+The philosophy on toppings here is truly Italian, in a less-is-more sense.
 Try their simple but addictive Calabrese (tomato, mozzarella, salami, serrano, garlic, basil) or the earthy, sweet and herbal roasted mushroom (caramelized onion, comté, mozzarella, herbs).

 Clark’s Oyster Bar reflects the personality of Clarksville, the historic neighborhood where you’ll find this popular ode to bivalves.
 The crisp, white interior is elegant with white-and-black penny tile flooring and luncheonette-style seating in the bar.
 There’s a charming formality here, from the staff’s bowties and pressed aprons to the refined approach to the menu.
 You should always get the oysters: with cute names (“pink moon,” “moondancer”) and origins on the East coast, West Coast and PEI, these are best Austin has to offer.
-The crab cakes and lobster roll are winning picks for entree, as is the mac and cheese with lump crab.
+The crab cakes and lobster roll are winning picks for entrées, as is the mac and cheese with lump crab.
+Looking for good booze?
 The cocktail menu is a mix of martinis and modern classics, all of which are mixed with care.
-And good booze.

 Brothers Zane and Brandon Turner opened the first Via 313 trailer in 2011; it was named after the zip code in Detroit where they grew up.
-Their Detroit-style pizza is very different from other styles made in town.
-The pies here are square, the edges laced with crispy burnt cheese, and the sauce is dolloped on top.
-Via 313 now has three locations (keep an eye out for a new brick-and-mortar on the east side) and a loyal following of patrons who will happily declare it the best pizza in Austin.
+It's pure Detroit style here: The pies are square, the edges laced with crispy burnt cheese, and the sauce is dolloped on top.
+Via 313 recently opened up a third location on 6th Street after it moved its trailer that had been parked outside Violet Crown Social Club.
 The menu offers great out-of-the-box options, but we’re partial to something simple: “The Detroiter” (double pepperoni, finished with the brothers' signature sauce).

 Launderette is the buzzy New American café helmed by longtime culinary partners in crime, chef Rene Ortiz and pastry chef Laura Sawicki.
-True to the name, the restaurant was a regular neighborhood washateria not long ago.
+True to its name, the restaurant was a regular neighborhood washateria not long ago.
 The feel of the converted space is bright, laid back and undeniably hip.
-Weekend brunch is the perfect time for people-watching East Austin’s young and pretty population.
-Menu highlights include fried oysters, wood-grilled charred octopus and the heavenly Plancha Burger, a fast-food style burger served with “special sauce,” caramelized onions and American cheese on challah bread.
+Weekend brunch is the perfect time for people-watching East Austin’s young and pretty population, while other menu highlights include fried oysters, wood-grilled charred octopus and the heavenly Plancha Burger, a fast-food style burger served with “special sauce,” caramelized onions and American cheese on challah bread.
 The cocktail list is equally fun—we love the Wild Honey (mezcal, lemon, honey ginger syrup, chili tincture).

 Hill Country arrives in East Austin with the opening of Pitchfork Pretty, a quaintly named, elegantly designed restaurant where executive chef Max Snyder makes breakfast and dinner.
 On weekday mornings, grab a blueberry streusel or the Pretty (an everything bagel with pimento cheese, dill pickle, red onion and alfalfa sprouts); in the evening, dishes from both the land (pork shoulder with bok choy, fried chicken with sweet potato salad) and sea (oysters, ruby trout) leave a strong impression.
 Finish with a slice of the lemon icebox pie if you know what's good for you.